digitalnomadacademy/screening/README.md

 ## SUBMISSION

-For each task you will open a new personal GIT repository on Github Work following the gitflow princuples, and create a feature for every task from the assignment.
+For each task you will open a new personal GIT repository on Github

+Work following the *gitflow* principles, and create a feature for every task from the assignment.

 Once the assignment is finished, send us the link to your repository.